 If you were injured on the job, there’s a good chance that you are entitled to workers’ compensation benefits.
 Even when you do your best to stay safe in the workplace, accidents can happen.
 When they do, the attorneys at Crumley Roberts are here to take away the worry and help you get the benefits you need to cover your medical bills, lost wages, and long-term disability*.

 We Take Your Concerns to Heart

 At Crumley Roberts, our promise is to care like family, listen to learn, and do what’s right.
 We know that without legal representation and guidance, injured workers often face an uphill battle to get the benefits that are rightfully theirs.
 That is why, when we take on a case, we do everything within our power to help our clients move on with their lives after a work-related injury or illness.

 We stand up for our clients, the community, and each other.
-If you are looking for guidance after a work-related injury in North or South Carolina, we may be able to help by:
+If you are looking for guidance after a work-related injury in North Carolina, we may be able to help by:

 - Calculating your medical expenses and lost earnings;

 - Completing all necessary workers’ compensation forms and submitting them on time.

 - Negotiating with the workers’ comp insurance company to secure fair benefits.